 Abaca seeks to assist these businesses by offering reliable payment solutions.
 Cannabis-related businesses that join Abaca can now offer their clients the pin-debit payment option.
 Dispensaries, as well as all the other cannabis-related businesses can also accept credit cards with the help of Abaca.

 Businesses usually need substantial capital to grow.
 For those who can’t raise the required amount, bank loans come in handy.
-However, this financing option is not always available for business owners in the cannabis industry.
+However, there are very few banks lending to cannabis companies.
+Therefore, lending is not always available for business owners in the cannabis industry.
 Having identified this banking challenge, Abaca has incorporated the lending into its framework.
 Whether you need money for equipment, purchasing inventory, real estate, or any other aspect of the cannabis business, this financial institution is in a position to partner with you.

 Partnerships With Financial Institutions